 - Hacking into unauthorized websites

-- Introducing malicious software onto the College network and/or jeopardizing the security of the organization's electronic communications systems
+- Introducing malicious software onto the University network and/or jeopardizing the security of the organization's electronic communications systems

-- Sending or posting chain letters, solicitations, or advertisements not related to College purposes or activities
+- Sending or posting chain letters, solicitations, or advertisements not related to University purposes or activities

-- Passing off personal views as representing those of the College
+- Passing off personal views as representing those of the University

 If an employee is unsure about what constituted acceptable Internet usage, then he/she should ask his/her supervisor for further guidance and clarification.